-The package included a complete website with social integration and few listings in a directory.
+The package included a complete website with social integration and a few listings in a directory.

-But, many package selling companies out there KNOW that.
+But, many packages selling companies out there KNOW that.
 They know a lot of businesses don’t understand how hosting actually works – they just know they want to be online!

 Now, why do they do this?
 Well, there are a few reasons…

 - It saves them a step.
 Instead of having a separate account for the client, they can simply log in and manage all their projects under one hosting account.

 - They can charge their customers for hosting and make a profit.
 Many hosting products include unlimited websites – this means, you pay one fee (like $99/year) for hosting, but, can host as many websites as you want.
 So, let’s say they are paying for their company’s hosting…if they package out let’s say $20/month on a hosting package, they are receiving $240/year on that client – thus yielding them a profit of $141/year per client.

 Now, many companies also use this as a means of hanging on to clients once a contract is up.
 OF course, should the contract not renew, technically, the business still owns the domain – however, a transfer would have to be made, thus, a hosting package would STILL be needed.

 So, why not simply start a hosting account for clients from the get-go?
 Well, convenience and money, of course.
 The fact is a lot of businesses are set up this way.
 Whether it’s through a media company or a web developer – if you weren’t asked, at some point, to work with your web developer to set up your OWN hosting account, you are probably being housed under theirs.